Learn. Volunteer. Connect.

 Organization/Title: Vice President, Gotham Development

 Bio: Mary Dorn is Vice President of Acquisitions at First Sterling, where she is responsible for low income housing tax credit originations nationwide with a focus on the New York, New Jersey and Pennsylvania markets.
 She has over ten years of affordable housing experience ranging from development to underwriting and originations.
 Mary received her undergraduate degree from Georgetown University and is working on her masters at NYU Schack Institute of Real Estate.

 Name: SID PRABHAKAR

-Bio: Sid is pursuing an MBA at NYU Stern, specializing in Real Estate Finance and Entrepreneurship.
+Bio: Sid is a recent MBA graduate from NYU Stern, specializing in Real Estate Finance and Entrepreneurship.
 Prior to Stern, he worked at Deutsche Bank, where he was responsible for underwriting, closing, and monitoring various community development construction loans, lines of credit, and equity investments.
 He holds a BA in Economics from the University of New Hampshire.